 Award IV, Innovation in Teaching Science Teachers, recognizes an outstanding paper presented at the ASTE 2022 conference that encourages the development and dissemination of new designs for courses and curricula, new instructional methods or approaches, and other types of innovations in the pre-or in-service education of teachers of science.

 - The authors of the best paper focused on innovation in teaching science teachers are Jacob Pleasants (University of Oklahoma), Jennifer Parrish (University of Northern Colorado), Sofia Alvarez-Briglie (University of Oklahoma), and Claudia Colonnello (University of Oklahoma)

-- The title of their paper is: Promoting Teachers’ Understanding of the Relationship and Difference Between Science and Engineering: A Novel Set of Instructional Materials.
+- The title of their award-winning paper is: Promoting Teachers’ Understanding of the Relationship and Difference Between Science and Engineering: A Novel Set of Instructional Materials.

 This award recognizes ASTE 2022 conference paper presentations that identify persistent and recurring problems in the practice of science teacher education and propose viable strategies grounded in both theory and research.
 Two manuscripts were awarded, including one for the graduate student level:

 - The authors of the best conference paper are Debi Hanuscin and Spencer Green (Western Washington University).

 - The title of their outstanding paper is: (Re)Learning to Teach Science with a Hearing Impairment: An Auto-ethnographic Study.